Best perfume for women: the unforgettable fragrances for your wishlist

 According to Glossier, creators of some of the most sought-after skincare products, it smells "like you: soft, warm, familiar" which sums up the idea of a skin scent.

-Undoubtedly the words creamy, musky and powdery come to mind.
-However, it's worth noting that this—as with all fragrances—tends to smell slightly different depending on the wearer.
-For me, the notes of pink pepper are more prominent, resulting in a spicy version of the scent, whereas on a colleague it smells almost soapy—but in a good way.
+Upon spritzing, undoubtedly the words creamy, musky, and powdery come to mind, but it's worth noting that—as with all fragrances—it smells slightly different depending wearer to wearer.
+For me, the pink pepper is more prominent, resulting in a spicy version of the scent, whereas on a colleague it smells almost soapy, but in a good way.
+It's the kind of scent that people can't quite put their finger on but they will walk away thinking you smell good—which, incidentally, is exactly how Glossier describes it.

-Floral Scents
+Floral scents

 (Image credit: Escentric Molecules)

-3. Escentric Molecules, Molecule 01 + Iris
+3. Escentric Molecules Molecule 01 + Iris

 The cult-fragrance with a floral twist